shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 Start with the mycat.cpp that is in your 211-starter-pack/211/lab08_mycat directory<br>

-You will need to edit mycat.cpp so that the program expects three command line arguments:
+You will need to edit mycat.cpp.
+The program should be updated to expect three command line arguments:
 * Argument 0: the mycat executable
 * Argument 1: a filename to be used as the input file
 * Argument 2: a filename to be used as the output file<br>